WOODWORKS BY TED TODD FLOORING

 How to install Bourbon Oak Wood Flooring

 Making an investment into Bourbon vintage Oak flooring is something we are certain you don’t want to put to waste – therefore these flooring and cladding options should only ever be installed be an expert, or professional fitter.
 Correct subfloor and wall preparation, installation methods and finishing touches make a world of difference.
-Installation guidelines can be downloaded here.
+Installation guidelines can be downloaded in our advice hub.

 Bodega Bourbon Oak floors can be installed over underfloor heating with the maximum surface temperature limited to 27 degrees; a FidBox can be installed under a plank to monitor via Bluetooth and an app.